If you can’t find what you’re looking for, don’t hesitate to reach out to our team of experts.

 Medical cannabis is generally very safe, but as is the case with almost all pain medications it can give some people stomach upsets, diarrhoea, dizziness and tiredness.
 Our Consultants will start you on a low dose and increase it gradually so that any potential side effects are minimised.
 Careful screening of your medical history before commencing treatment will also help to minimise the risk of unwanted side effects.

-Medical cannabis is a plant-based medicine which is extracted from the cannabis plant.
+Medical cannabis is a plant-based medicine which has been legal in the UK since 2018.

-Medical cannabis offers a personalised approach to treatment, allowing patients to choose specific strengths and delivery methods, and potentially reducing their reliance on other pain medications that might be ineffective or causing unwanted side effects.
+Medical cannabis is an effective and sustainable alternative.
+It offers a personalised approach to treatment, allowing patients to choose specific strengths and delivery methods, and helping to reduce their reliance on medications with more severe and often detrimental side effects.

 Medical cannabis differs significantly from over-the-counter CBD products.